Updated February 2020

 - Sal Suds

-- essential oils like lemon, tea tree, lavender, mint, thieves blend
+- Essential oils – lemon, tea tree, lavender, mint, thieves blend etc.

-The recipes in this post as well as other ways to cut unwanted chemicals from your life, are all available as handy printables to you in the FREE Resource Library.
+The recipes in this post as well as cute labels for your DIY cleaning products are all available as printables in the FREE Resource Library.

 GLASS AND ALL-PURPOSE CLEANER